Daqarta

 You can use the WaitAvg Event Wait macro to wait until a frequency response average is completed before turning LimitsShow on.

 Alternatively, you can keep LimitsShow off, and show a custom macro message box.
 The font and background can be any size or color, and the floating box can be positioned anywhere.
-To determine whether to show a Pass or Fail message, you can use the Limits macro in an IF statement, such as:
+To determine whether to show a Pass or Fail message, you can test the Limits macro variable in an IF statement, such as:

 IF.Limits=0